SamAndPel/aug2020-ctf/README.md

 A CTF built by me and a few others in August 2020

 ## Setup
 Install Node.JS or spin up a docker container to run the Node server.
 This functions as a starting point for the CTF, as well as a flag-checker.
 If hosting on a VM, the machine should be set to run the server at startup.
+Make sure to use `npm install` to install the required dependancies.

 Set up the SSH credentials as required (enigma:batman), and add the required files to the target machine (/etc/motd, and ~/.bash_history)